Our Cooking Journey

 Method

-5. TIP.
-We suggest to keep the dough in a warm and wet environment for the best result.
-Usually in bakeries is often used a dough proofer which is a warming chamber used to encourages fermentation of dough by yeast through warm temperatures and controlled humidity.
+2. TIP.
+We suggest keeping the dough in a warm and wet environment for the best result.
+Usually in bakeries is often used a dough proofer which is a warming chamber used to encourage fermentation of dough by yeast through warm temperatures and controlled humidity.
 You can do the same at home leaving the dough inside your oven or microwave at 25-27°C with a cup full of hot boiling water inside to help to create humidity.
-Cover the dough at all time and once you put the cup of boiling water inside the oven or microwave do not open it until next step so you won't loose any of the humidity and warm temperature.
+Cover the dough at all times and once you put the cup of boiling water inside the oven or microwave do not open it until the next step so you won't lose any of the humidity and warm temperature.
 Change the water in the cup with new boiling water every time you open the oven for the next step.

-7. On an open table heavily flour the top of the dough and your work surface.
-Gently or you might deflate the dough turn the bowl upside down to release the dough onto the floured work surface.
+4. On an open table heavily flour the top of the dough and your work surface.
+Gently or you might deflate the dough, turn the bowl upside down to release the dough onto the floured work surface.
 Now sprinkle the top of the dough with some more flour.

 Picture